Beloved Fairfax doctor sentenced in scar cream scam

 “I succumbed to the tremendous pressure and huge expenses of owning and managing a small business, that caused me to fail myself as a professional and a respected member of society in the last years of working as a pharmacist,” Abdalla said at his sentencing.
 “It was my greed, one of the deadliest sins, that took me down this terrible path.”

 Raley took kickbacks from Abdalla and others in exchange for writing prescriptions and using certain medical equipment, according to the court record.
 He admitted setting up a similar arrangement with pharmacies in Maryland and Las Vegas.
-He specifically targeted prescriptions for the Department of Defense’s Tricare health-care insurance program, knowing it tended to be the most generous.
+He specifically targeted prescriptions for the Defense Department’s Tricare health insurance program, knowing it tended to be the most generous.
 He would write the prescriptions for compounded medications, which are tailored to the individual patient and thus more expensive than standard drugs.

-Others involved also engaged in their own, tangential schemes, according to court records.
+Others involved also engaged in their own tangential schemes, according to court records.
 Other employees of Rosen’s practice were prescribing red Alaskan algae powder, an expensive ingredient with unclear benefit, in exchange for kickbacks.

-A colleague of Abdalla’s who pleaded guilty said in a filing that his mentor told him these “business relationships” were a “normal” part of the job.
+A colleague of Abdalla’s who pleaded guilty said in a filing that his mentor told him that these “business relationships” were a “normal” part of the job.
 Abdalla’s attorney called the crime “consistent with the all-too-common practice of recruiting pharmacists to pay kickbacks for prescriptions.”

 Fraud accounts for somewhere between 3 and 10 percent of annual health-care spending in the United States, according to the National Health Care Anti-Fraud Association, a partnership between law enforcement and insurance companies.
-A 2019 ProPublica investigation found that fraud is rarely prosecuted when government health-programs are not involved.
+A 2019 ProPublica investigation found that fraud is rarely prosecuted when government health programs are not involved.